sajari/sdk-dotnet/docs/PromotionsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new PromotionsApi(config);
-            var collectionId = collectionId_example;  // string | The collection the promotion belongs to, e.g. `my-collection`.
+            var collectionId = "collectionId_example";  // string | The collection the promotion belongs to, e.g. `my-collection`.
-            var promotionId = promotionId_example;  // string | The promotion to update, e.g. `1234`.
+            var promotionId = "promotionId_example";  // string | The promotion to update, e.g. `1234`.
-            var updateMask = updateMask_example;  // string | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
+            var updateMask = "updateMask_example";  // string | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
 Each field should be in snake case, e.g. `display_name`, `filter_boosts`.
 For each field that you want to update, provide a corresponding value in the promotion object containing the new value. var promotion = new Promotion(); // Promotion | Details of the promotion to update.

             try